 Climbing the ladder to become a director of engineering involves knowing about technology, knowing how to improve strategy at various levels, and having good people skills.
 Generally, the career pathway involves:

-• Educational Background: A bachelor’s degree in engineering or a related field is foundational, often supplemented by a master’s degree or MBA.
+Educational Background: A bachelor's degree in engineering or computer science, often supplemented by a master's degree or MBA.

 Director of Engineering Interview Questions